blazblaz/xprbbl-gest-rz-txt2-jsonion/_packagesInDev/index.md

 # Ahoy!

-This folder isn't parsable JavaScript.
-It's used for development of front-end as well as back-end packages to function with Node.js.
+This folder isn't parsable JavaScript (better said so — as most likely, along with root Express app, it won't function properly for a while).
+It's actively used for development of front-end as well as back-end packages to function with Node.js.

-**Currently in** (albeit possibly without visible contents)
+**Currently in works (sorted by priority)** (albeit possibly without visible contents)

+- tx2json-core
-- jsonion
+- jsonion (using tx2json-core)
-- node-rhizome
+- node-rhizome (dev branch of this repository)
+- rz-gesture-reflection
+- tx2receipts (parser using tx2json-core && jsonion)

+**Currently in works, but invisible**

+- text2json
 - node-rhizome-schema

+**Included, but not in active development**
 - node-rz-agent

-- rz-gesture-reflection
+**Invisible, inactive**

 - rz-gesture-reflection-schema
-- text2json